3 Classification: Basic Concepts

 3.3 Decision Tree Classifiers

-We use here the recursive partitioning implementation which follows largely CART and uses the Gini index to make splitting decisions and early stopping (also called pre-pruning).
+We use here the recursive partitioning implementation (rpart) which follows largely CART and uses the Gini index to make splitting decisions and then it uses early stopping (also called pre-pruning).

 3.3.1 Create Tree